 - If not, can the tank be located on the ground floor, basement or garage?

 - What are the costs to provide adequate power for your system?

 Why are people choosing Automist?

-Automist was designed with retrofit in mind, so it can often be more cost-effective than traditional sprinklers.
-It does not require a tank, and in the vast majority of installations does not require an upgrade to the water feed to supply its pump which draws only 5.6 litres per minute flow (standard domestic supply).
-Easy installation is also, in part, due to the use of flexible high-pressure hose which do not need to go through the ceiling because of the position of the spray heads.
-Automist is particularly cost-effective, where complete coverage is not required.
+Automist was designed for retrofit and is often more cost-effective than traditional sprinklers.
+It does not require a tank and, in the vast majority of installations, does not require an upgrade to the water main.
+Its pump draws only 5.6 litres per minute flow (standard domestic supply).
+Easy installation is also partly due to the use of flexible high-pressure hoses that does not need to go through the ceiling because of the position of the spray heads.

-A partial system (where coverage is not required in every room) can sometimes satisfy your Building Control Officer (BCO) and they can drastically affect the price of your quote.
-It is often the only requirement in the case of a loft conversion.
-There are numerous homes where Automist Smartscan® and traditional sprinklers quotes are very similar.
-Typically less than 2% of the cost of an average new house.
-That is usually less than the cost of carpeting the house and designed to last.
-If your Installation is price sensitive make sure you get quotes from numerous installers.
+A partial system (where coverage is not required in every room) can sometimes satisfy your Building Control Officer (BCO), and they can drastically affect your quote price.
+It is often the only requirement for a three-storey loft conversion.
+Check out some of the many examples where homeowners decided to go with Automist.
+If your Installation is price sensitive, make sure you get quotes from numerous installers.